XCTEQ/XCFit/README.md

 -  This will add couple of templates to your Xcode for iOS apps.
 In your app if you go to 'File--->New--->Target'

 You will see new option for iOS i.e 'XCFit'.
-Once Clicked on it.
-You will see Protocol BDD, Cucumberish UI and Fitnesse Acceptance Tests.
-XCUI POM, Fitnesse Acceptance Unit Test bundles.
+Once clicked on it, you will see Protocol BDD, Cucumberish UI and FitNesse Acceptance Tests.
+XCUI POM, FitNesse Acceptance Unit Test bundles.
 As shown

 ![image](https://github.com/Shashikant86/XCFit5-GIF/blob/master/templates.png)

 ## Framework Installation

 XCFit, Cucumberish or OCSlimProject Framework can be installed using Cocoapods.
-XCFit and Cuucmberish can be installed using Carthage as well.
+XCFit and Cucumberish can be installed using Carthage as well.

 ### Cocoapods

 #### Use XCFit Template Podfile

 Cocoapods is quicker and more automated than Carthage.
-We can create `Podfile` and add specific dependency for the target or  we can use XCFit template `Podfile` using command.
+We can create `Podfile` and add specific dependenceis for the target or  we can use XCFit template `Podfile` using command.

            $ xcfit setup_xcfit_podfile

-This will create a Podfile, you need to replace your XCFIT, CUCUMBERISH or FITNESSE target names as required.
+This will create a Podfile - you need to replace your XCFIT, CUCUMBERISH or FITNESSE target names as required.

 #### Manual Cocoapods Installtion